Honors College Scholarship

 letter if you satisfy the following conditions:

-- Maintain good standing in the Honors College by meeting all curricular and co-curricular
+- Maintain good standing (as defined in the Undergraduate Catalog) in the Honors College by meeting all curricular

 - Maintain continuous full-time status in the university by enrolling and completing